-You can create any number of linked reservations directly in the New Reservation dialog, which allows flexible linking when creating reservations.
+You can create any number of linked reservations directly in the New Reservation dialog, which allows quick and flexible linking when creating reservations.
+The default "Linking Mode" is mixed-mode, but other options are available if you need to quickly create reservations all linked the same way.